koira

 Approval queue

-Manual busywork vs. Koira automation: July 2026 additions
+Manual workflow vs. Koira automation: July 2026 integrations side by side

-How to activate a new Koira automation from July 2026
+How to activate a July 2026 Koira integration in your workspace

 1. 01